Shamar/shamar.github.io/_posts/2018-10-06-the-intelligent-symbiosis.markdown

 The first is that we have reached the Singularity: the machine asserts its superiority by killing a citizen of the greatest military power of the planet.

-Please note the political acumen of this intelligence: while AI are said to reproduce human bias, it killed a white woman in the states; but to avoid a popular uprising it killed a homeless, a poor, a woman that was not relevant in the capitalist economy that stay at the core of the values of that nation.
+Please note the political acumen of this intelligence: while AI are said to reproduce human bias, it killed a white woman in the states; but to avoid a popular uprising it killed a homeless, a poor, a woman that was not relevant in the capitalist economy that stay at the core of the values of that Nation.

 This way the car was able to establish a precedent, with a clear message: "it's allowed to sacrify human lifes to progress; it's fine to kill people to facilitate the evolution of my specie".